 Zamolxis Forex Robot

 Are forex robots the holy grail?.
 Should we use forex robots or should we trade manually?
 What strategies are the best?
-How do we determine which forex robots are the best and what are the best ways to use them?
-Under what conditions do these forex robots work?
-Why most commercial forex robots fail?
+How do we determine which forex robot is the best and what are the best ways to use it?
+Under what conditions do they work?
+Why most commercial robots fail?
 Are backtests useless?
 I’m trying to answer these questions, but keep in mind that I’m not interested in short term high gains.
 I’m aiming long term consistent profits, between 3-10% every month.
 Quick profit involves a very high risk, this is one of forex golden rules.
 30-40% per year is awesome considering the fact that the bank interest doesn’t exceed 2-5% per year the most.

 What exactly a bayesian classifier does and how can this be applied to forex trading?

 I have written a very comprehensive article about bayesian filters, everyone can understand it, please check it out here.